EdwardLiuyc/StaticMapping/README.md

 - finish multi-trajectory map builder
 - use ground detection to label the pointcloud
 - use some machine learning or deep learning method to add semantic labels
-- use a docker to release the environment
 - get odom message from a cheap GPS and IMU intergration
 - fix bug in imu pre-integration (now the imu is just for INS but not normal IMU)
 - add support for different kind of GPS (INS&RTK&cheap gps)